EdynuT/DOTformat_encrypter/README.md

 # DOTformat Encrypter

 DOTformat Encrypter is a tool for encrypting and decrypting files and folders using the AES algorithm.
 It allows you to select individual files or entire folders for encryption and decryption, ensuring the security of your data.
+The system encrypts files using the .dotf format, a proprietary format developed by me, Edynu.

 ## Features